Skip to main content

 Secure Boot note: During DKMS install you’ll set a one‑time MOK password and enroll it on the next reboot so the kernel can load signed modules.

-# AMDGPU kernel bits + userspace
+# AMDGPU kernel bits + userspace - ONLY for Ubuntu 25.04 or older

 sudo apt install amdgpu-dkms

-# ROCm runtime
+# ROCm runtime - for all versions

 sudo apt install rocm rocminfo